Eat Local Week: Put Some Utah In Your Mouth

 After discussing this event with Eat Local Week’s steering committee—and putting them all on speed dial to prepare for the inevitable zombie apocalypse—I tried out their advice.
 Like many people who plan on taking the “eat local” challenge, I was already doubting the possibility of finding something locally grown in the den of commercial iniquity where I usually shop.
 I was in the store for maybe two minutes when I spied a buxom set of ripe tomatoes from Houweling’s Greenhouse, grown just south of us in Mona.
 Surprised at the fact that I didn’t have to spend a lot of time reading labels, and even more surprised at the reasonable price, I brought my find to the cash register.
 While it’s likely the cashier mistook my idiotic grinning for something unwholesome, I can’t remember the last time that buying tomatoes made me feel so proud.

-For more information and a full lineup of Eat Local Week activities, visit eatlocalweek.org.
+For more information and a full lineup, visit Eat Local Week.